Murattut/MiniGpt2/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to RustGpt, please open an issue to discuss the changes you'd like to make or submit a pull request.
+If you'd like to contribute to MiniGpt2, please open an issue to discuss the changes you'd like to make or submit a pull request.

 ## License